docarray/docarray/docs/user_guide/representing/array.md

     ] = None  # [3, 224, 224] this just mean we know in advance the shape of the tensor
 ```

-and that you have a function that take a contiguous array of image as input (like a deep learning model)
+And that you have a function that take a contiguous array of image as input (like a deep learning model)

 ```python
 def predict(image: NdArray['batch_size', 3, 224, 224]):
     ...
 ```

-let's create a `DocList` of `ImageDoc` and pass it to the function
+Let's create a `DocList` of `ImageDoc` and pass it to the function

 ```python hl_lines="6 8"
 from docarray import DocList